 HOW LONG CAN A COMPUTER RUN?

 Just exactly how long can a computer run continuously?
-Through the many years in the IT industry, I have personally seen servers that have never shut down for donkey years – There were only periodic restarts for maintenance.
+Through my many years in the IT industry, I have personally seen servers that have never shut down for donkey years – There were only periodic restarts for maintenance.

 Of course, some may say that servers have better parts and are made to not shut down.
 How about our “regular Joe” PC and smartphones then?
 Let us address some of the factors and concerns for not shutting down a computer in this section.